yfliao/TTS/recipes/hakka/README.md

 ## Remark

-* To mitigate the impact of configuration inconsistencies between different recording sessions, some compromises have been made (please check the code or config.json).
+* To mitigate the impact of configuration inconsistencies between different recording sessions, some compromises have been made (mainly, mel_max=4000, please check the code or config.json).